bwinter/resume/Brendan-Winter-Resume.md

 * Increased checkout reliability to **99%** and reduced incident pages from **5–6/month** down to **fewer than one a month** — by adding idempotency, retries/backoff, adaptive polling, queues (SQS/Kafka), observability (Datadog/Honeybadger) and improving alert hygiene.

-* Rightsized backend as users grew from tens of users per day to **tens of thousands** of users per day by implementing Ruby microservices on **AWS** (EC2, S3, Route 53\) and scaling MongoDB.
+* Rightsized backend as users grew from tens of users per day to **tens of thousands** of users per day by implementing Ruby microservices on AWS (EC2, S3, Route 53\) and scaling MongoDB/Redis/Etcd.

 * **Onboarded new engineers** — keeping time-to-first-commit within the first couple days — by providing early code reviews and code tours.

 * Allowed non-technical teams to add **hundreds** of new venues with **thousands** of seats for multiple teams/performers and vendors by implementing and teaching JSON/regex-based adapter patterns.

-* Delivered 8 vendor integrations and cut lead times from **months to days** by standardizing vendor microservice patterns.
+* Delivered 8 vendor integrations and cut lead times from **months to days** by standardizing vendor microservice patterns (including Ticket Evolution).

 * Grew the engineering team from a single engineer (myself) to 12, participating in hiring ICs, leads and directors.